CamoCatX/camocatx.github.io/about.md

 ![](/assets/ninja1.png)Hello.
 My name is Nima, Welcome to my Website!

-I am a Network Penetration Tester, Bug Hunter and an ex-Software Developer.
+I am a Network Penetration Tester, Web Security Researcher and a Bug Hunter, and I also used to be a Software Developer.

 I have been using computers and been programming from an early age since the prehistoric MS-DOS ages (GW/QBasic and FoxPro) then Visual Basic 6 in old Windows versions and then C#, Microsoft Visual FoxPro, PHP, JavaScript, Python... in Windows and Linux.